achl1990/PGxIntegrator/README.md

 Pull requests and feature suggestions are welcome!
 Please create an issue for any bugs or feature requests.

+## Acknowledgment

+This project is developed as part of **Seoul National University, Graduate School of Data Science**.

 ## Contact

 For questions or collaborations, contact **Chanhee Lee** at **achl1990@snu.ac.kr**.